top of page

 Visually, LUZ remains natural and honest, with real sunlight, the authentic sounds of the desert, and frames that embrace silence, emptiness, and the unique atmosphere of the local nature.
 These elements highlight the film’s sensory, existential, and deeply human dimension.

-Mario’s obsession with Phil Collins; Eduardo’s recurring encounters with an emblematic street flautist; Tyler’s constant inattention when speaking with Seung.
+Mario’s obsession with Phil Collins, Eduardo’s recurring encounters with the enigmatic street flautist, and Tyler’s constant distraction when speaking with Seung introduce lightness and intimacy without breaking the film’s lyrical tone.

-PHILOSOPHY, ASTRONOMY AND HUMAN CONDITION
+AND HUMAN CONDITION

 LUZ offers a subtle critique of modern society, not through confrontation but through quiet contrast, touching on themes of narcissism, vanity, egocentrism, relentless acceleration and the pressures of self-demand.